iastro-pt/SWEET-Cat/README.md

      NEWNEW1 file.
    - [ ] Many of the SWEET-Cat things can be done automatically, e.g. write all the things in the table.
-   - [ ] Create files automatically for ParralaxSpec.py, TorresMass.py, and
+   - [ ] Create files automatically for `ParralaxSpec.py`, `TorresMass.py`, and
      Simbad.py.
    - [ ] The toughest challenge must be to find values in articles.
 I guess we must do this part manually, but we might be able to make a script that notifies us, if with finds article from Santos or Sousa, so we can set the homogenity flag to 1.

-Stuff added by Sérgio: (not necessaryly to appear online for now)
+Stuff added by Sérgio: (not necessarily to appear online for now)

    - [ ] Include a column in the table with a flag (yes or no) to inform that a given planet-host has transit events detected
    - [ ] The interface that we use to get the mass: stev.oapd.inaf.it/cgi-bin/param_1.3
      also provides radius and ages.
 It may be useful to include this in the table